 The poster child for traditional formal gardens, boxwood has seen its ups and downs in popularity over the years, but it always seems to bounce back.
 Because boxwoods are easy to manipulate and maintain into so many different shapes and sizes, they can always find a home in formal settings.
 And with their timeless glossy green leaves, they easily add elegance to any garden space.

 What brings people back to these tried-and-true plants is their ability to be shaped into different formal structures.
 It is difficult for most plants (that are constantly growing) to be constrained in such a formal matter, but not with boxwood.

 Related: Use Evergreens to Make an Impact

 Typically, boxwood has one major flush of growth in the spring, but usually won't outgrow its shape because of its dense branching.
 With regular annual trimming, you can maintain a shaped plant with very little fuss.
 One important thing to note is that trimming is best done during late winter or early spring, just before the big annual flush of new growth.
 This prevents too much tender growth in the fall that may burn come winter, and promotes good branching of the new growth for a nice full shrub.
 See more plants for hedges.

 Boxwood Care Must-Knows

-As a general whole, boxwoods are fairly forgiving plants.
+In general, boxwood are fairly forgiving plants.
 The most important thing to consider is that they like good drainage and do not appreciate standing water.
 When you plant your boxwood shrubs, make sure to plant them slightly above soil level and mound extra soil up just to the base so that water will not pool right at the crown.
-Once established, boxwoods can handle drought very well (but they do enjoy a little water every now and then to help prevent long-term problems).
-It is also important that boxwoods are well-watered as winter approaches.
-Watering them before a hard freeeze helps fill any air space around the roots and acts as insulation.
+Once established, boxwood can handle drought very well (but they do enjoy a little water every now and then to help prevent long-term problems).
+It is also important that boxwood are well-watered as winter approaches.
+Watering them before a hard freeze helps fill any air space around the roots and acts as insulation.